 This is such a great time to produce educational materials.
 With digital photography and printing, iBooks and ebooks, it is possible to do so many more exciting things now than it ever was in the past.

-I was struck by the enhanced possibilities technological change has fostered when I came to write the Greek history and culture parts for The Word Within the Word I. It had started when I was in the British Museum in London in the special room devoted to the Parthenon.
-More than two centuries ago, Lord Elgin and his agents had stripped the Parthenon in Athens of its best remaining sculptures and friezes and shipped them to London.
-(I had looked at them repeatedly years before when I was writing my doctoral dissertation, which had nothing to do with them—it was just that they were so stunningly beautiful and were in the same building where I was working, and no other break was as good as spending a few minutes there).
+I was struck by the enhanced possibilities that technological change has fostered when I came to write the Greek history and culture parts for The Word Within the Word I. It had started when I was in the British Museum in London in the special room devoted to the Parthenon.
+More than two centuries ago, Lord Elgin and his agents stripped the Parthenon in Athens of its best remaining sculptures and friezes and shipped them to London.
+(I had looked at them repeatedly years before when I was writing my doctoral dissertation, which had nothing to do with them; it was just that they were so stunningly beautiful and were in the same building where I was working, and no other break was as good as spending a few minutes there.)
 It occurred to me in 2010 that we were missing an opportunity in our vocabulary books; we could give students a chance to experience the Elgin Marbles and the Parthenon by simply adding pages about them to the text.
 The texts are about the Latin and Greek roots of academic English, so the Parthenon is related at least a little.

-In the old days this would have taken intricate planning and a huge investment in camera, film, film processing, and scanners, and we would have been limited by the complexity of getting images on film.
+In the old days, this would have taken intricate planning and a huge investment in camera, film, film processing, and scanners, and we would have been limited by the complexity of getting images on film.
 But now all it takes is a professional digital camera and lens and some storage media.
-I took thousands of photos in London, went to Athens and took thousands more.
+I took thousands of photos in London, then went to Athens and took thousands more.